dkucsc/23andMe-brca-exchange/README.md

 You'll then be prompted for your `client_secret`, which you should enter.

 If all goes well, the server will be listening on http://localhost:5000, and you can go ahead and visit it with a web browser.

+# About

+This work was done by folks at the Genomics Institute, of University of California at Santa Cruz (UCSC).